hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

     `monitoring.googleapis.com`

 * `network` - (Optional) The name or self_link of the Google Compute Engine network to which the cluster is connected.
+For Shared VPC, set this to the self link of the shared network.

 * `network_policy` - (Optional) Configuration options for the
     [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/networkpolicies/)